aduffy70/LabNotes/_posts/2022/2022-02-22-Kenyon-collaboration-RADseq-summary.md

   * 40 _S. magellanicum_ group samples from James (I omitted 4 of his extractions with low qubit concentration).
   * 88 _S. magellanicum_ group samples from Juan (some of which I extracted)
-  * 7 Jam Pond Bog and McLean Bog _S. magellanicum_ group samples from Melodie that we want to identify to species, but could also be included with the samples for this study.
+  * 7 Jam Pond Bog and McLean Bog _S. magellanicum_ group samples from Melodie that she wants to identify to species, but could also be included with the samples for this study.
-  * 10 'mystery clade' _Sphagnum trinitense_ from Sean.
+  * 10 'mystery clade' _Sphagnum trinitense_ from Sean--not for this project.
-  * 1 Mississipi _S. trinitense_(?) from Blanka.
+  * 1 Mississipi _S. trinitense_(?) from Blanka--not for this project.
-  * 1 Puerto Rican _S. trinitense_ from Amelia.
+  * 1 Puerto Rican _S. trinitense_ from Amelia--not for this project.
   * 13 of my extracted but never sequenced _S. magellanicum_ group project samples from sites with multiple collections to be included in this study.
   * 8 more of Jon's Jam Pond Bog 2017 _S. magellanicum_ group samples that I extracted to be included in this study.
   * 24 duplicates of _S. magellanicum_ group samples: 8 within plate1, 8 within plate2, and 8 between plates.
 6 from James, 1 from Melodie, and 17 from Juan.
 We need many duplicates to allow us to better explore clonality along these transects.
 In the past we have used a couple duplicates to give a rough estimate of how different clones can be but I want to do a full statistical analysis for this study.